 While many people can have a glass of wine with dinner or may indulge in the occasional night out drinking, others have a problem with alcohol.
-They can’t help but get carried away when they drink or drink throughout the day.
-No one ever plans to become an alcoholic, but because drinking alcohol is so highly accepted in society, many turn from drinking a few beers to full-blown alcoholism.
-For these people, an alcoholism treatment program in Pennsylvania like ours may be able to help, but the first step is recognizing that there is a problem.
+They can’t help but get carried away when they drink socially with their friends or when they drink throughout the day.
+No one ever plans to become an alcoholic, but because drinking alcohol is so highly accepted in society, many may start by drinking a few beers, but then their drinking develops into full-blown alcoholism.
+For these people, a residential alcohol rehab like Clearbrook Massachusetts or Clearbrook Pennsylvania may be able to help, but the first step is recognizing that there is a problem.

 Signs of Alcohol Abuse